-Lebanese fried kibbeh balls are one of my favorite childhood comfort foods.
+Lebanese fried kibbeh balls are made with ground meat, bulgar wheat, pomegranate molasses, pine nuts, and a blend of spices, then deep fried.
+They are one of my favorite childhood comfort foods.
 After all, what's not to love about kibbeh stuffed with spiced meat and fried to perfection?
-These fried kibbeh balls are made with ground meat, bulgar wheat, pomegranate molasses, pine nuts, and a blend of spices.

 My maternal grandmother who happens to be a master in the kitchen is famous for making the best kibbeh balls ever.
 She helped me make this recipe, which is her signature.
 It was incredible to take part in the process of making something so delicious and so pleasing to see how quick these were flying off plates 🙂